Onkarpk65/NamasteNode-JS-EP-04/README.md

 | **Code runs in *synchronous* manner | **Code runs in asynchronous manner |
 | **runs in non strict mode           | **runs in strict mode              |

-- There are two major differences between these two modules systems thar are important to note:
+- There are two major differences between these two modules systems that are important to note:

 **Synchronous vs Asynchronous:**
 - Common JS modules require modules in a synchronous manner, meaning that the next line of code will execute only after the *module has been loaded.*